Good DOGE or Bad DOGE? – What Government Contractors Need to Know to Navigate EO 14222 Successfully

 Adrian E. Kipp is a dedicated and versatile attorney who serves clients in complex litigation matters, from discovery and fact gathering to briefing and motions.
 Adrian has handled matters ranging from contract and business disputes to complex administrative law matters, such as National Labor Relations Board investigations and lawsuits against the federal government.
 In all of his work, Adrian seeks to distill difficult problems into straightforward solutions.

-Live Video-Broadcast: May 15, 2025
+On-Demand: May 15, 2025

 1.5 hour CLE